 Casa Güell

-Located in front of the Beckett, Casa Güell has quickly become a meeting point for the neighbors of the neighborhood, who discovered in less than a week its croquette of idiazábal and Iberian veil, which is already one of our favorites in the city.
-The chef Jordi, with a wide international experience, bets for powerful and forceful flavors.
-His predilection for adding eggs or truffles to dishes to increase their unctuousness is a sign of his style.
+Located opposite Beckett, Casa Güell has quickly become a meeting place for local residents, who in less than a week discovered its Idiazabal cheese and Iberian hamcroquette, which is already one of our favorites in the city.
+Chef Jordi, who has extensive international experience, focuses on powerful and bold flavors.
+His penchant for adding egg or truffles to dishes to increase their creaminess is a sign of his style.

 📍Carrer de Castella, 1, Sant Martí, 08018 Barcelona